fei0319/poly.h/README.md

 - Arrays are replaced with `std::vector`.
 - `mod` and `grt` are variable now.
 You can always modify them by accessing `fstdlib::mod` and `fstdlib::grt`.

+### Build v0.0.3
+- Codes are rewritten.
+They are more efficient now.
+- Overloads are completed.
+- netflow.h is published.

 ## Schedule

 - [x] Make constants like `mod` and `grt` variable.